Overview

 Choose Campaign Monitor for affordable email with premium design.
 Choose HubSpot for enterprise CRM and full marketing platform.
 The cost difference makes this decision significant.

-For SaaS companies, HubSpot's pricing is particularly difficult to justify when the primary need is billing-triggered email automation.
-Sequenzy offers native Stripe integration at $49/month - roughly 5% of HubSpot's cost - with AI-powered sequences designed specifically for subscription lifecycle management.
+For SaaS companies, the main question is whether the platform can trigger the right email from product and billing events.
+Sequenzy offers native Stripe integration with AI-powered sequences designed for subscription lifecycle management.

 The Platform Lock-In Problem

-HubSpot's greatest strength is also its greatest risk: once your marketing, sales, and service data lives in one platform, leaving becomes extraordinarily painful.
-Contact records, deal histories, email templates, automation workflows, landing pages, blog posts, and custom reports all live inside HubSpot.
-Migrating out means rebuilding years of accumulated infrastructure.
+HubSpot's greatest strength is also a risk: once your marketing, sales, and service data lives in one platform, leaving can be painful.
+Contact records, deal histories, email templates, automation workflows, landing pages, blog posts, and custom reports can all live inside HubSpot.
+Migrating out means rebuilding accumulated infrastructure.

 Campaign Monitor has minimal lock-in risk.
 Your subscriber lists export cleanly.
 Your email templates can be recreated elsewhere.
 Your automation workflows are simple enough to rebuild in a weekend.
 The platform's simplicity means you are never trapped.